liamdou/Hash-Compare-Queue/readme.md

 - ⌫ **Delete** to remove selected queued jobs
 - ⏳ **Live progress** with percent overlay and counts
 - 🧾 **System Message** panel for actions & statuses
-- 🙈 **Ignore `._` files** option (macOS resource forks)
+- 🙈 **Ignore `._` files** option (macOS AppleDouble)
 - ⚠️ **Error-handling** error messages when there are no matching files, no files selected, etc

 ---

 ## 🐞 Issues?

-1. You do have to for your first queued batch you press queue first before the compare button.
+1. You do have to for your first queued batch  press queue first before the compare button.
 It took too long to just figure out how to automatically detect that just for the first queue vs also detecting when it's not the first queue and ignore it if you press it again.
-The rest of the queue after you started you can just press queue and it'll add to the queue and auto-start.
+The rest of the queue after you started you can just press Queue and it'll add to the queue and auto-start.
-2. You do have to press queue EACH TIME you add a batch of files to Set A/B, because the next batch you drag and drop or browse will erase the existing in Set A/B box
+2. You do have to press queue EACH TIME you add a batch of files to Set A/B, because the next batch you drag and drop or browse will erase the existing in Set A/B box.
+If you drag and drop three different times THEN press Queue, it'll only queue up the latest batch.

 Spotted a bug or want a feature?
 Please open an **Issue** with:
 - 💻 OS (Windows/macOS/Linux) & version